Family Educational Rights and Privacy Act

 - Records of a student that are made or maintained by a physician, psychologist, psychiatrist, or other recognized professional or paraprofessional acting in such capacity which are made or used only in connection with treatment of the student and are disclosed only to persons providing the treatment.
 Treatment does not include remedial educational activities.

 An eligible student has the right to refuse to let the agency or institution designate any or all of those types of information about the student as directory information by submitting a written statement that he or she does not want any or all of those types of information about the student designated as directory information.

 Gainful Employment Disclosure Information

 Beginning July 1, 2011, the US Department of Education requires each college to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation.”
-With two years of data collected, LCC has provided current and prospective students with the best information available.
+With one year of data collected, LCC has provided current and prospective students with the best information available.
 Gainful Employment disclosure information includes applicable occupations, completion & placement rates, tuition & fees, and loan debt for LCC’s certificate programs, see www.lamarcc.edu/gainful.
 This data may be helpful to students as they make career and educational choices.

 Notice of Nondiscrimination

 Lamar Community College does not unlawfully discriminate on the basis of race, color, religion, national origin, sex, age or handicap in admission or access to, or treatment or employment in, its educational programs or activities.
 Inquiries concerning Title VI, Title IX, Section 504 and the Americans with Disabilities Act of 1990 may be referred to:

 Director of Affirmative Action